Patient & Family Advisory Committee

 Hospital Committees and Workgroups

-Many of our patients and family members are unable to serve on committees due to a number of different reasons.
-As an E-Advisor you join an online list of patients and family members who review materials and complete survey’s providing quick access to the patient and family perspective.
+Many of our patients and family members are unable to serve on committees for a variety of reasons – location, disability, or scheduling conflicts.
+As an E-Advisor, you join an online list of patients and family members who review materials and complete survey’s providing quick access to the patient and family perspective.

 “I am so grateful to be a part of this committee.
 I have learned things that have been helpful to me and my family and friends.
 I also am proud to think that my input maybe helping someone else.
 This experience has been wonderful and fulfilling.” – Clifford Massenberg, Complex Care PFAC and VCU Health PFAC